• Skip to primary navigation

 • Cover the pie with plastic wrap and store it in the refrigerator for at least 6 hours, but overnight is best.

-coconut lime filling inside pie crust
+coconut lime filling poured inside graham cracker coconut pie crust

 Top the pie with more whipped cream and the remaining ½ cup of toasted coconut.
+You can also add lime zest, and thin lime slices.

 coconut lime pie